qntm/scp-3125/README.md

 ## Translating *SCP-3125* into another language

 1. Take the English HTML at [`src/html/scp-3125/en.html`](https://github.com/qntm/scp-3125/tree/master/src/html/scp-3125/en.html) and copy it to e.g. `src/html/scp-3125/fr.html`.
 2. Translate the new HTML file into your target language.
-Please be careful not to modify any of the keypad HTML, CSS class names or JavaScript listener attributes, as this could affect the functionality of the output.
+You will see some special instructions for translating keypad text.
 3. Run `npm run encrypt`.
 This will create a new file, in this case `dist/fr.txt`, whose contents you can use in your wiki.
 4. (Optional) Submit a pull request to have your new translation pulled in to this repository.